JoeYZXd/RMBG-1.4/README.md

 ## Training data
-Bria-RMBG model was trained over 12,000 high-quality, high-resolution, fully licensed images.
+Bria-RMBG model was trained over 12,000 high-quality, high-resolution, manually labeled (pixel-wise accuracy), fully licensed images.
-All images were manualy labeled pixel-wise accuratly.
-For clarity, we provide our data distribution according to different categories, demonstrating our model’s versatility:
+For clarity, we provide our data distribution according to different categories, demonstrating our model’s versatility.

-Distribution of images:
+### Distribution of images:

 | Category | Distribution |
 | -----------------------------------| -----------------------------------:|
 | Objects only | 45.11% |